shimaore/royal-thing/README.coffee.md

           live: true
           filter: "#{pkg.name}/global_numbers"

-There are various cases where a restart might be needed.
-The most common ones are defined in the `needed` module.
-Here we deal with cases were records might not be available, etc.

         .on 'change', ({id,seq,doc}) ->
           new_doc = doc

-First if the record was deleted then obviously it was modified and we should restart.

-          if not new_doc? or new_doc._deleted
-            restart_needed = true
-            new_seq = seq
-            return

 We need to provide `needed` with both the previous record and the current record.
 Let's try to retrieve the previous record by querying for `revs_info`.